Sjeiti/ronvalstarnl/src/data/markdown/fortpolio_sfbrowser.md

   slug: sfbrowser
   type: fortpolio
   excerpt: <p>With jQuery and PHP I made a very extensive file uploader that can be hooked onto any CMS.
 You can even port it to a different server side language through the use of connectors.</p>
-  categories: javascript, frontend, HTML/CSS, Flash, open source, interaction design, backend
+  categories: JavaScript, frontend, HTML/CSS, Flash, open source, interaction design, backend
-  tags: CSS, Javascript, jQuery, PHP, XML
+  tags: CSS, JavaScript, jQuery, PHP, XML
   clients:
   collaboration:
   prizes: